-As a result of these experiences and observations, part of our mission is to inspire, engage, encourage and empower all young kids to participate in STEAM programs, which we do through our participation in FIRST.
-Our vision is that if we are successful, while kids are young, then robotics becomes a normal part of life, this, hopefully will lead us to a future where perceptions are changed and those statements no longer exist such that diversity and inclusion ideas are embraced and become the norm in robotics, and in STEAM.
+If we are successful and are able to engage and inspire kids in robotics while they are young, then robotics becomes a normal part of life, this, hopefully will lead us to a future where perceptions are changed and those statements no longer exist such that diversity and inclusion ideas are embraced and become the norm in robotics, and in STEAM.

 Our participation in FIRST, allows team members and others to realize that FIRST is "More than Robots" it's the tool we use to create more interests in STEAM programs and fulfill our mission statement to increase diversity and inclusion in STEAM through robotics.
 We intend to change people's perception about who and what types of people can participate in robotics and other areas of STEAM.
-This is evidenced by our community service and outreach programs, our awareness campaigns, our mentorships and partnerships with other like minded individuals and organizations that are committed to exposing as may kids to robotics as possible, with a focus on inspiring, engaging, encouraging and empowering young kids and underrepresented groups like girls, minorities and differently abled individuals to join.
-We hope that
+This is evidenced by our community service and outreach programs, our awareness campaign, our mentorships and partnerships with other like minded individuals and organizations that are committed to exposing as may people to robotics as possible, with a focus on inspiring, engaging, encouraging and empowering young kids and underrepresented groups such as females, minorities and differently abled individuals to join. #Robotics is for Everyone, Everywhere